-In the Standard Edition the adjustment is based on the runs that would be expected to be scored on average from the extra resources at their disposal.
-The number of these extra runs required is calculated by applying the excess resource percentage to the average total score in a 50-over innings, referred to here as G50
+But when Team 1's innings has been interrupted, it often happens than Team 2 have more resources at their disposal than had Team 1 and it is now necessary to adjust Team 2's target upwards.
+In this case the adjustment is based on the runs that would be expected to be scored on average from the extra resources at their disposal.
+The number of these extra runs required is calculated by applying the excess resource percentage to the average total score in a 50-over innings, referred to here as $\mathbf{G50}$